 Altogether, DOE’s coordinated efforts had a significant impact on the early evolution and adoption of LED lighting technology and products.
 Over time, the LED Lighting Facts database grew to include more than 70,000 products and to serve more than 2,800 partners (manufacturers, retailers and distributors, lighting professionals, and energy-efficiency program sponsors).

 The closure of DOE's program DOES NOT affect the existing consumer Lighting Facts labels required by Federal Trade Commission (FTC) rules.
 Those rules require the FTC labels to appear on packages for general service lamps and specialty consumer lamps.
 For more information, see the Frequently Asked Questions for the FTC Lighting Facts label.

-Products registered with the LED Lighting Facts program are listed in an online, searchable database.
-Manufacturers have the option of submitting information in addition to the required label metrics, including color and light characteristics.
-The online product list summarizes the verified data in an easy-to-access way, equipping buyers to make informed decisions about the best products for their applications.
-The LED Lighting Facts program also offers periodic "Product Snapshot" reports that reveal how today's LED products really perform, drawing on analysis of the verified performance data from the product list.
+Products registered with the LED Lighting Facts program were listed in an online, searchable database.
+Periodic "Product Snapshot" reports were developed to reveal how today's LED products really perform, drawing on analysis of the verified performance data from the product list.